 01 of 10

-Will I have trouble with the language barrier in Asia?
+Will I Have Trouble With the Language Barrier in Asia?

-You'll find some degree of English available in most tourist areas, or at least a friendly, English-speaking local willing to help out when you order food or purchase tickets.
+Don't worry: you'll find some degree of English available in most tourist areas around Asia.
+Sometimes a friendly, English-speaking local will offer to help out when you order food or purchase tickets.

 02 of 10

-Are bed bugs a serious problem in Asia?
+Are Bed Bugs a Serious Problem in Asia?

 03 of 10

-Is Asia really crowded?
+Is Asia Really Crowded?

 For the most part, yes.
-A majority of the world's population calls Asia home, and most residents are squeezed into urban areas.
+A majority of the world's population calls Asia home, and most of those residents are squeezed into urban areas.
 You will notice a much higher density of people in public transport hubs, shopping malls, and even on busy sidewalks.

 04 of 10

-Will I have to use squat toilets while in Asia?
+Will I Have to Use Squat Toilets While in Asia?

 05 of 10